 Lesson 1: James Comey’s early life included jobs, bullies, and even a robbery.

 But the bullying taught him some important life lessons.
 He says one of these was learning to read people.
-If you’ve ever had to deal with a bully, you know the signs of aggression they give off.
 But what’s more, he says this bullying gave him his deep desire to help the defenseless.

 Another formative experience from his youth was working for a man named Harry Howell at a grocery store.
-Howell taught him how to be a good leader by showing him that you can be powerful and still be understanding and have compassion at the same time.
+Howell taught him how to be a good leader by showing him that you can be powerful and have compassion at the same time.
 Howell worked hard and had high standards, but he knew when it was necessary to show mercy when people made mistakes.

 Another major shaping moment for Comey was when he was robbed in his own home at just sixteen.
 The man held him and his brother at gunpoint and demanded money.
 The event was terrifying, but they both survived without harm.